-System Power LED Lead (3-1 pin PLED)
+16. System Power LED Lead (3-1 pin PLED)

-This 3-1 pin connector connects to the system power LED.
-The LED lights up when you turn on the system power, and blinks when the system is in sleep mode.
+This connector supplies the system power LED.
+The LED lights up when the system power is on, and the LED blinks when the system is in sleep or soft-off mode.